BorHan-U/Snake-and-ladder-trial./README.md

-# Its a simple snake moving game
+# It is a simple snake & ladder

-*description*
+*Description*

-My first trial of snak ledder. after this trial, the game was finally able to move the snake in html interface.
+My first trial of snake and ladder. after this trial, the game was finally able to move the snake in html interface.